aljaaaymp/notes/README.md

 "./mvnw clean install" in linux/macOS
 "mvnw.cmd clean install" on windows

+3. To run the project:
+- you can type on terminal "mvn spring-boot:run" or
+- press ctrl + shift + f10
+or
+- route to src/main/java/NoteApplication.java then click run Application

 ### `Using the API`
 After you setup and run the project.
 You can use the following API calls:
 #### POST: localhost:8080/notes